preprocessy/preprocessy/docs/index.rst

    :scale: 50%
    :target: https://preprocessy.readthedocs.io/en/stable/

-Preprocessy is a library that provides data preprocessing pipelines for machine learning.
+Preprocessy is a framework that provides data preprocessing pipelines for machine learning.
 It bundles all the common preprocessing steps that are performed on the data to prepare it for machine learning models.
 It aims to do so in a manner that is independent of the source and type of dataset.
 Hence, it provides a set of